idalz/mobile-price-classification/README.md

 6. **Web Application**: A user-friendly web application is developed to allow users to input a mobile spects and receive mobile classification.

 By combining data collection, validation and preprocessing, model training and evaluation, and web development techniques, this project offers a comprehensive solution for mobile price classification that is easily accessible and usable by users.

-To explore the detailed research and analysis conducted for the project, refer to the project's [Research Notebook](https://github.com/idalz/mobile-price-range-prediction/blob/main/research/00_idalz_research-notebook.ipynb).

 ---
 ## Core Technologies